starburstdata/error-prone-checks/README.md

 * `TrinoExperimentalSpi` - Check for usages of Trino `@Experimental` SPIs.

+The checker can be fine-tuned with the following flags:

+* `-XepOpt:<CheckerName>:BasePackages=io.trino.spi,...` - check for usage of APIs from these base
+* packages only.
+* `-XepOpt:<CheckerName>:IgnoredPackages=io.trino.spi,...` - ignore usage of APIs from these
+* packages
+* `-XepOpt:<CheckerName>:IgnoredTypes=io.trino.spi.MyClass,...` - ignore usage of APIs from these
+* classes

+Individual warnings can be suppressed with the `@SuppressWarnings("<CheckerName>")` annotation.

 ## Usage

 To use the checkers configure your project to build with the Error Prone Java compiler and add